Jhivvan Jackson

-Jhivvan Jameel Jackson Meléndez (born August 27, 1998) is a Puerto Rican-Panamanian professional basketball player for Spirou Charleroi of the BNXT League.
+Jhivvan Jameel Jackson Meléndez (born August 27, 1998) is a Puerto Rican-Panamanian professional basketball player for San Pablo Burgos of the Spanish Liga ACB.
 He played college basketball for the UTSA Roadrunners.

 Early life and high school

 Jackson began playing basketball at the age of five.
 He moved from his hometown of Bayamón, Puerto Rico to Dallas, Texas in seventh grade.
 He played four years of varsity basketball at Trinity High School in Euless, Texas.
 As a freshman, Jackson was teammates with top recruit and future National Basketball Association (NBA) player Myles Turner.
-In his senior season, he averaged 22 points, five rebounds, five assists and 2.8 steals per game. and also his olde brother Jalen Jackson He scored 52 points in a 92–91 overtime win over Denton Guyer High School in the playoffs after missing the two games previous with an injured ankle.
+In his senior season, he averaged 22 points, five rebounds, five assists and 2.8 steals per game. and also his older brother Jalen Jackson He scored 52 points in a 92–91 overtime win over Denton Guyer High School in the playoffs after missing the two games previous with an injured ankle.
 Jackson was lightly recruited, his only NCAA Division I offers coming from New Mexico and UTSA, and was not rated by any major recruiting services.
 On October 16, 2016, he committed to play for UTSA, who discovered him at an all-star game in New York City.

 College career

 As a freshman, Jackson was named Conference USA freshman of the year and Second Team All-Conference USA.
 He averaged 18.4 points per game to lead the team.
 Jackson tore his ACL at the end of his freshman season, cutting the year six games short.
 He missed the first three games of his sophomore season while recovering from the injury.
 He scored a career-high 46 points and hit a career-high eight three-pointers in a 96–88 overtime loss to Western Kentucky on January 31, 2019.
 As a sophomore, Jackson led Conference USA in scoring with 22.9 points per game on 38.6 percent shooting from the field, combining with Keaton Wallace to form the highest scoring backcourt in Division I. Jackson was named to the First Team All-Conference USA.

 On December 21, Jackson scored 41 points in a 89–70 win over Illinois State.
 He was subsequently named National Player of the Week by the United States Basketball Writers Association (USBWA), becoming the first Conference USA player to win the award since its creation in 2009–10.
 On February 6, 2020, Jackson scored a season-high 45 points in an 85–81 overtime victory over Old Dominion.
 Jackson scored 14 points in a 84–59 loss to Old Dominion on March 4 and surpassed the 2,000 point mark.
 At the conclusion of the regular season, Jackson was named to the First Team All-Conference USA.
 As a junior, Jackson averaged 26.8 points, 5.6 rebounds, and 2.4 assists per game.
 He averaged 19.9 points, 4.2 rebounds, and 3.4 assists per game as a senior.